AdaCore/aws/readme.txt

 License
 -------

+AWS is distributed under a dual licencing.
+The AWS/GPL to be used with GNAT GPL Edition and AWS/GMGPL.

-AWS is distributed under the GMGPL (GNAT Modified GPL) license.
-This license ensures that commercial applications can be built using AWS.
+AWS/GMGPL (GNAT Modified GPL) ensures that commercial applications can be built using AWS.
 Note that AWS comes with a set of components.
 Those components are using a license compatible with the AWS's one.
 For information about component's individual licenses see include/readme.txt.

 Reporting bugs
 --------------

-You can report bugs to:
+You can report bugs to AdaCore: report@adacore.com

-   Dmitriy Anisimkov	anisimkov@ada-ru.org
-   Pascal Obry		pascal@obry.net

 AWS User's Mailing List